minhtran-q/kafka-knownledge/README.md

   _For example:_

-  I have an `product` topic with multiple partitions.
-If I specify a key `productId` for each message, it we always assign to the same partition and make sure maintaining order for specific keys.
-Each `productId` will be hash and assign to a different partition.
-This guarantee we can archive Parallelism.
+  E-commerce platforms often use key-based partitioning to ensure that all messages related to _a specific product or user_ are assigned to the same partition.
+This preserves message order and allows for efficient processing of data related to a specific key.

 </details>